The Best Tent Fans For A Comfortable Camping Trip - ipanergy

 Thankfully there is a way around this dilemma without needing to compromise.
 Many tent fans come with a built in light, so you can avoid the need to make tough choices.
 In a lot of cases, the light is set behind the blades of the fan to spread the light out as much as possible.
 This, of course, only works because the fan blades are transparent (or semi-transparent), so they don’t cast shadows while the light is on.
 Some have the lights built into the rim of the fan while others have flaps that fold out and shed light.
 Whatever setup you prefer, there’s probably a design out there that you’ll like.

-All fans make a sound while they run, but some are definitely more obnoxious than others.
+Even the best camping fans make a sound while they run, but some are definitely more obnoxious than others.
 Personally, I have a hard time sleeping without some white noise, so I like to have a fan running by my bed at home, as well as during the night in the tent.
 However, louder sound at an annoying frequency is counterproductive, which is what many camping fans end up doing.

 Whether you’re sensitive to sound or not, I think we can all agree that a soothing whir is preferable over any clicking or grating noise.
 Not only will it be more relaxing, but it likely means that your fan will last longer as well!